 - Security Gateway name = MyGateway

 - Domain name = MyDomain

 - Global name = MyGateway_of_MyDomain

+- Notes:

-- Note When the local Domain that holds the gateway to be used globally has the active server on a standby Multi-Domain Server, you cannot use the gateway globally.
+- When the local Domain that manages the gateway to be used globally has the active server on a standby Multi-Domain Server, you cannot use the gateway globally.

+- When a Security Gateway is enabled for global use, you cannot disable IPsec VPN.To disable IPsec VPN: in the Multi-Domain view, go to Gateways & Servers, right-click the applicable Security Gateway, and clear "Enable for global use" checkbox.
+Publish your changes and reassign them to the applicable Domain using a global assignment.